15 zip codes·Updated June 2026

 4 Bedroom$3,380/mo

-Fair Market Rents are published annually by HUD for the Riverside metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Riverside metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Riverside metro area is $2,080/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the Riverside metro is $2,080/month.
+Asking rents track close to the federal benchmark, within 10%.

-The Inland Empire (Riverside-San Bernardino) is one of the largest rental markets in California by population, and it runs on one basic dynamic: it's where people live when they can't afford the coast.
+The Inland Empire (Riverside-San Bernardino) is one of the largest rental markets in California by population.
+It runs on one dynamic: it's where people live when they can't afford the coast.
 Workers commute to LA, Orange County, and San Diego.
 Logistics employment from Amazon, UPS, and distribution centers adds a local employment base.
 The Mission Inn area and Canyon Crest are more premium.
-Eastside and the areas toward San Bernardino are more affordable.
+Eastside and the areas toward San Bernardino are cheaper.
 California's statewide rent control and tenant protections apply.
-For investors, Riverside offers California exposure at lower price points than the coast, with strong demand from people who are priced out of more expensive areas.
-The trade-off is that you're dealing with the same regulatory environment as the rest of California.
+Riverside offers California exposure at lower price points than the coast, with strong demand from people priced out of more expensive areas.
+The trade-off is the same regulatory environment as the rest of the state.